 I have a confession.
 I’ve been avoiding writing about Medicaid.
-It’s so complicated it scares me.
-But, Medicaid can be really important to daughterhood because someday you might have to decide if it’s right for your parent.
-So you have to get smart about it.
+It’s just so complicated it scares even me the expert.
+But Medicaid can be really important to daughterhood.
+Someday you might have to decide if it’s right for your parent.
+So, you have to get smart about it.

-Here’s why Medicaid is important: It’s the safety net for when everything falls apart.
+Why Medicaid is important?
+It’s important because it’s the safety net when everything falls apart.

 When your frail mother has been caring for your Dad at home alone for five years and she can’t do it any longer.
-When 24 hour a day home care is too expensive and it still wouldn’t be enough to keep your dad safe.
+When 24 hour a day home care is too expensive, and still not enough to keep your dad safe.
 And, then when his nursing home care quickly depletes their savings.